 When choosing colors for your outfits, we recommend selecting lighter tones and more muted shades.
 The camera loves shades of soft pink and muted blues, mixed with sophisticated light neutrals like heather gray, creams, leather brown and white.
 That softer color palette fits beautifully into almost all natural outdoor environments, and especially complements the desert.

-Here are some guides to color matching. below them will be a link directly to the page if you'd like to read up further!
-You of course do not need to use an entire palette, but consider using all neutrals between both outfits for a bottom, each of you choose a main or two, and sprinkle in an accent color or two.
+Here are some guides to color matching - You of course do not need to use an entire palette, but consider using all neutrals between both outfits for a bottom, each of you choose a main or two, and sprinkle in an accent color or two.

 Coordinating the Looks